dustypomerleau/eye-notes/README.md

 ### Why are you using plain text files instead of Word documents or PDFs?

 Text files are tiny.
-This entire repository is smaller than your favorite Technotronic song (I know, it's hard to pick a favorite).
+This entire repository is currently under 5 MB.
 Text files are easily indexed, which means you won't have any trouble searching within the files for a given keyword.
 We all love our formatting (and hate everyone else's formatting), but ultimately it ends up being a distraction.
 Text files keep you focused on content.
 They also work great with Git's version control.
 If you want to perform version control on binary blobs like Microsoft Word files, you have to keep a new copy of the file every time you modify it.
 This quickly gets out of hand.
 If you need to search or modify the files, using plain text gives you access to powerful text editors (see below).

 ### How should I view the files?